fredszaq/git-fuckit/README.md

 * `git fuckthis` to fuck this and only commit the staged changes with a random message.

 ## Thanks
-A big thanks to the folks behind [whatthecommit.com](http://whatthecommit.com), you can take a look at there source code [here](https://github.com/ngerakines/commitment)
+A big thanks to the folks behind [whatthecommit.com](http://whatthecommit.com), you can take a look at their source code [here](https://github.com/ngerakines/commitment)

 ## Disclaimer
 Use at your own risk, not all colleagues may appreciate the goodness of committing something with a totally irrelevant message.
 Seriously, don't !